Message mode

 field of SendParameters

-, you just have to combine base modes with optional flags by applying the bitwise OR operation.
+, you simply combine a base mode with optional flags using the bitwise OR operation.

-For example, if you want to send a regular message and pay transfer fees separately, use the mode (default) and a flag to get mode
+For example, if you want to send a regular message and pay transfer fees separately, use the default mode and add flag to obtain mode = 1

-Alternatively, if you want to send the whole contract balance and destroy it immediately, use the mode and flag to get mode
+Alternatively, if you want to send the entire contract balance and destroy it immediately, use mode and add flag to get mode = 160

 .